CitizensFoundation/policy-synth/agents/docs/src/webResearch/researchWeb.md

 # ResearchWeb

-This class extends `SearchWebProcessor` to perform web searches based on given queries.
+This class extends the `SearchWebProcessor` to perform web searches based on given queries.

 ## Properties